-Whether you’re building or buying, understanding the what’s and why’s of solar is important in defining just how sustainable your next investment could be.
-At a time when you are consolidating costs in a new mortgage, investing a little extra in the design, layout or quality of your solar energy solution could be just what you need to set yourself up for a future of renewable energy.
+At a time when you might be consolidating costs in a new mortgage, investing a little extra in the design, layout or quality of your solar energy solution could be just what you need to set yourself up for a future of renewable energy.

 The future of the connected home is one where energy sits at the core of the house – powering the water heater as well as the car, home battery and everything in between.

-So when chatting to your builder and architect, ensure that (in addition to your house being set up to make the most of panels), you leave space for energy storage in your garage and an area where your electric vehicle charger could be housed.
-The future is approaching quickly.
+When chatting to your builder and architect, ensure that (in addition to your house being set up to make the most of solar panels), you leave space for energy storage in your garage and an area where your future electric vehicle charger could potentially be housed.

 Houses are given energy ratings in the same way that home appliances are.
 If you opt for building, many home designs are architecturally designed to offer passive energy conservation and production, and its efficiency is reflected in a star rating.

-In addition, The Australian Government has introduced a checklist of basic energy efficiency requirements for all newly built homes.
+In addition, the Australian Government has introduced basic energy efficiency requirements for all newly built homes.
 In these homes, passive design planning looks at measures to reduce cooling and heating, ducting, insulation and ventilation requirements.

 Outside of this, systems that store rainwater for recycling, produce solar hot water or provide solar energy production are all great additions in planning a sustainable home.